Read: 14th – 23rd December 2019

 Stacey Rourke is a new-to-me author and I liked her writing style: I found these stories easy to read.
 The prose and pace used was good: the tales never feeling rushed and came without any dreaded information dumps or slumps.

 If you’ve read my reviews before, you’ll know that I enjoy a story more when our leading female character is intelligent, resilient, self-reliant and has plenty of gumption.
-I wasn’t disappointed here: Octavia, although only 23 has all of the traits I crave as well as a sarcastic snarky humour that made me smile throughout.
-While we’re on the subject of the characters, I couldn’t pass the opportunity to mention Bacon, Octavia’s sidekick the resurrected piglet: I loved his personality, quirks and Octavia’s relationship with him and the various references to her little piggy companion.
-I think it added a lovely charm to this urban fantasy box set.
+I was pleasantly surprised.
+Although Octavia’s only 23, she exhibited all these traits.
+She’s also fantastically sarcastic with a snarky humour that made me smile throughout.
+While we’re on the subject of the characters, I couldn’t pass the opportunity to mention Bacon, Octavia’s sidekick the resurrected piglet.
+I loved his personality, quirks and Octavia’s relationship with him and the various references to her little piggy companion.
+It added a lovely charm to this urban fantasy box set.

-I loved the fact that the adventure and mystery aspects of these story kept me guessing, the action kept me on the edge of my seat, the emotions and various relationships, both platonic and romantic, made me go all dewy eyed and the humour put a smile on my face.
+I loved the fact that the adventure and mystery aspects of these stories kept me guessing, the action kept me on the edge of my seat, the emotions and various relationships, both platonic and romantic, made me go all dewy-eyed and the humour put a smile on my face.

 As you can tell from my rating, I really liked this collection and there were only a few aspects that took the shine off my enjoyment.